How to stay on top of allergies and asthma as spring blooms

 Doctor Jose Valerio encourages men to check their health

-Doctor Jose Valerio is no longer the new doctor on the block at Murray Bridge Medical Centre, he's been on site for a couple months now.
+Dr Valerio is no longer the new doctor on the block at Murray Bridge Medical Centre; he's been on site for a couple of months now.

 Dr Valerio will be focusing on male patients at the clinic: "It's been great so far."

-"Everyone's invincible until they're not," Dr Valerio said.
+"Everyone's invincible until they're not," Dr Valerio says.

-Ms Ziersch said they were fortunate to have Dr Valerio's expertise on board at the clinic.
+Ms Ziersch says the clinic is fortunate to have Dr Valerio's expertise on board.

-"It's great for men to get routine bloods and checkups so then we know what their 'normal' baseline is, including medical conditions like diabetes," Ms Ziersch said
+"It's great for men to get routine bloods and checkups so then we know what their 'normal' baseline is, including medical conditions like diabetes," Ms Ziersch says.

-"Skin cancer, are also especially important for people who are working outdoors; the tradies, council workers, farmers, and builders."
+"Skin cancer (screenings) are also especially important for people who are working outdoors: the tradies, council workers, farmers, and builders."

-For appointments with Dr Valerio please call the Murray Bridge Medical Centre; 8531 2988.
+For appointments with Dr Valerio, please call the Murray Bridge Medical Centre on 8531 2988.

 • More information: Visit www.murraybridgemedical.com.au, call 8531 2988 or visit Murray Bridge Medical Centre at 35-37 Adelaide Road, Murray Bridge from 8am-6pm on weekdays, 8am-9pm on Wednesdays, or 9am-4pm on Saturdays.